-Dean Crawford is a partner at Pulver Crawford Munroe LLP.
+Dean Crawford, Q.C. is a partner at Pulver Crawford Munroe LLP.
 He practices in the area of labour and employment law, including employment litigation, human rights proceedings, labour relations, workers compensation and employment standards.

 Dean works closely with employers and employees on preventative steps to resolve workplace issues quickly and efficiently.
 He also represents clients in litigation and has considerable experience acting for both employers and employees before the B.C.
 Court of Appeal, the B.C.
 Supreme Court, the B.C.
 Human Rights Tribunal, WorkSafe BC and labour arbitrators.

 Dean is frequently called upon to advise clients on executive employment agreements and has considerable experience in drafting such agreements.
 He has negotiated agreements for large organizations and was the lead advisor to the Midwives Association of British Columbia in respect of a breakthrough agreement reached with the Government of B.C. in 2014.